ws6tg/SMART-main/train_eval_scripts/README.md

 # SMART Training and Evaluation

 Follow the **Environment Setup Guide**  in [SMART-main/README.md at main · ws6tg/SMART-main](https://github.com/ws6tg/SMART-main/blob/main/README.md).
-The script `SMART_train_eval.py` integrates both training and evaluation workflows for multi-omics spatial data.
+The script `SMART_train_eval.py` integrates both training and evaluation workflows for multi-omics spatial data, and the demo on the simulated_data dataset runs in approximately 2–3 minutes with GPU acceleration.

 ## Dataset Requirements